jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 Mass-collaboration makes us happy.
 Our happiness is a sign of a healthy society.
-The new era is waiting for us all, once we evolve to the Internet Age by clicking a modern philosophy and installing a new rulebook.
+We'll get to live in this new era, once we evolve to the Internet Age by clicking a modern philosophy and installing a new rulebook.
 I'll show you a more detailed example.

 When we buy a new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.